Sato 1st Japanese driver to win an IndyCar race

 In fact, Honda was locked out of the podium at St. Pete and had just one spot - Scott Dixon's second-place finish at Barber - as Chevy drivers from Andretti Autosport won the first two races.

-JR Hildebrand was the highest finishing Chevrolet driver in fifth, his best finish of the season, and Oriol Servia was sixth after a penalty was overturned.
-That pushed Marco Andretti down a spot to sixth, but the highest finish for an Andretti organization that was looking to open the season with three consecutive wins.
+JR Hildebrand was the highest finishing Chevrolet driver in fourth, his best finish of the season, and Marco Andretti was sixth in the highest showing for an Andretti organization that was looking to open the season with three consecutive wins.

 Sato took the lead when Will Power pitted from the front.
 Sato had no problems holding off the field over the remaining 50 laps.